SarveshBTelang/Real-Time-LiDAR-SLAM-Simulation-with-LIO-SAM-in-ROS-2-Humble-using-Gazebo-and-RViz2/README.md

 - https://www.youtube.com/@robotmania8896: https://youtu.be/NNR9RUNz5Pg?si=Ex7P1nzOOn515r1_

 This repo extends this to:
-- Migration to ROS 2 Humble with necessary bug fixes
+- Migration to ROS 2 Humble with necessary bug fixes especially in CMakeLists.txt
 - Navigation using teleop_twist_keyboard in ros2 instead of joypad
 - Customized robot model and improved world env